Mariochem92/PhasorIdentifier/README.md

 `20230830_ Sample 1_1.R64`

 - Date of the experiment in the format `YYYYMMDD`.
-- `Sample 1`: Name or identifier for the sample.
+- `Sample 1`: Name or identifier for the sample (no underscores allowed).
 - `1`: Number indicating the replica of the experiment.

 This naming format is essential for correctly interpreting and analyzing your data.
 It allows the code to associate different samples and replicas within the same experimental context.